-No matter how you celebrated Thanksgiving in the COVID year of 2020, the holiday remains a great opportunity for Americans to appreciate what they have – health, loving support systems, and the bountiful meal in front of them.
-It feels good to recognize the good fortune of a balanced meal, so how can we extend that gratitude past Thanksgiving and into our daily meals?
+The Thanksgiving holiday has always been a great opportunity for Americans to appreciate what they have – health, loving support systems, and the bountiful meal in front of them.
+It feels good to recognize the good fortune of a balanced meal, so how can we extend that gratitude into our daily meals?
 Read below for a few ideas!

 - Do just that – express gratitude for each meal before you eat.
 This can be in the form of prayer, or simply acknowledging all components that allowed the food to be in front of you: the sun for growing our food, the farmers that harvested it, the grocery store workers that kept the shelves stocked, anyone at home that worked hard to afford a lovely meal, and anyone else that helped prepare it with/for you.
 Bonus points if you’re the only one that applies to – great job at taking care of yourself to have a meal to be thankful for!